 WBB LMP system Parameters for 3800-4200 MHz

-Parameters for the WBB LMP 3800-4200 MHz were approved by ECC PT1 and are based on the UK/NOR approach as provided in section 4.2 of the draft ECC Report (ECC PT1_CG4G(23)081_Annex 1) and are listed in ANNEX 1:.
+Parameters for the WBB LMP 3800-4200 MHz are based on the UK/NOR approach and are listed in ANNEX 1:.

 Table 2 provides the parameters on WBB LMP BS that will be considered in the coexistence studies.